-DIGITAL DESIGN
+DIGITAL TECHNOLOGIES

-Digital Design provides the opportunity for students to explore a range of cutting-edge technologies and develop skills in some of the industry's most popular programs.
+Digital Technologies provides the opportunity for students to explore a range of cutting-edge technologies and develop skills in some of the industry's most popular programs.

-Through hands-on activities and projects, they will learn how to design and build their own Apps.
-This process will include more advanced topics such as cloud computing and user experience, while focusing on cyber safety and best practices to keep their information safe online.
+Through hands-on activities and projects, they will learn how computer hardware works and the different components that make up their own devices.
+Students will explore the internet and its workings, from the basics of web browsing to more advanced topics such as cloud computing and networking, while focusing on cyber safety and best practices to keep their information safe online.